 Calculating Your Trading Break Even Percentage

-The break even percentage is calculated using the target and stop loss settings for the trading strategy in question.
-The target and stop loss can be represented in ticks (futures), pips (forex) or cents (stocks) or by an amount of money ($100 stop loss and $300 target for example).
-The result of the calculation is the number of winning trades that are required for a break even profit/loss, shown as a percentage.
+The break-even percentage is calculated using the target and stop-loss settings for the trading strategy in question.
+The target and stop-loss can be represented in ticks (futures), pips (forex), cents (stocks), or by an amount of money ($100 stop-loss and $300 target for example).
+The result of the calculation is the number of winning trades that are required for a break-even scenario, shown as a percentage.

-Assume that you trade futures, utilize a 10 tick stop loss and a 20 tick target.
-Your break even percentage is 33%, or you need to win 1/3 of your trades in order not to lose money (not including commissions).
+Assume that you trade futures and utilize a 10-tick stop-loss and a 20-tick target.
+Your break-even percentage is 33%.
+In other words, you need to win a third of your trades to avoid losing money (not including commissions).

 - Example: 10 ticks / (20 ticks + 10 ticks) = 0.33 x 100 = 33%

 Assume you trade the same stock each day, typically risk $0.08 per share and place a target of $0.22 per share.
-For this strategy, you only need to win slightly more than 1/4 of your trades to break even.
-If you win more than that you will produce a profit.
+For this strategy, you only need to win slightly more than a fourth of your trades to break even.
+If you win more than that, you will produce a profit.

 - Example: $0.08 / ($0.22 + $0.08) = 0.266 x 100 = 26.6%

-The break even percentage is used to determine if a trading system provides enough winning trades to be profitable with various target and stop loss settings.
-When you are testing a new trading system, and have found the optimal target and stop loss settings, you can use the break even percentage to find out many many trades you need to win to break even.
-If you win more trades than the break even calculation dictates, then you will produce a profit.
-Win fewer trades than the break even calculation says, and you will lose money with that trading strategy.
+The break-even percentage is used to determine if a trading system provides enough winning trades to be profitable with various target and stop-loss settings.
+When you are testing a new trading system and have found the optimal target and stop-loss settings, you can use the break-even percentage to find out how many trades you need to win to break even.
+If you win more trades than the break-even calculation dictates, then you will produce a profit.
+Win fewer trades than the break-even calculation says, and you will lose money with that trading strategy.

-For example, if the optimal target is 12 ticks for your strategy, and the optimal stop loss is 10 ticks, the break even percentage is 45% (10 / (12+10)).
-This means that 45% of the trades that are taken must be winning trades in order for the trading system to break even.
-Any winning trades above the break even percentage are profit.
+For example, if the optimal target for your strategy is 12 ticks, and the optimal stop-loss is 10 ticks, the break-even percentage is 45% (10 / (12+10)).
+This means that 45% of the trades that are taken must be winning trades for the trading system to break even.
+Any winning trades above the break-even percentage are profit.

-At first, it may seem like a target way bigger than your stop loss is ideal, since then you only need to win a few trades out of many to break even.
-It is not that simple, though.
-If your target is so far away that it is never reached, then you are very likely to have almost no winning trades, and the system will lose money.
-Therefore, when building a trading system come up with your stop loss and target levels first, then calculate your break even point.
+At first, it may seem ideal to set your target much higher than your stop-loss.
+That way, you'd only need to win a few trades to break even, right?
+Unfortunately, it isn't that simple.
+If your target is so large that it is never reached, then you will have far fewer winning trades, and the system will lose money.
+Therefore, when building a trading system, come up with your stop-loss and target levels first, then calculate your break-even point.

-The ultimate goal in trading is not to simply break even, although when starting out that may be a satisfactory outcome.
-In order to trade profitably, you need to win more trades than the break-even percentage.
+The ultimate goal in trading is not to simply break even, although beginners may be satisfied with that outcome.
+To trade profitably, however, you need to win more trades than the break-even percentage.
 The break-even percentage is meant to be a low bar to jump over, not a goal to aspire to.